How to Hide Likes on Instagram: Step-by-Step

 If likes don’t matter, what does?

-Why it matters: Mosseri calls this “the most important signal” for ranking.
+Why it matters: Mosseri confirmed sends per reach is the most important signal for reaching new audiences.
 When someone DMs your post to a friend, Instagram interprets that as high-value content worth showing to more people.

 How to increase DM shares: